mrocklin/thesis/cas-code-generation.md

 \label{sec:cas-code-generation}

+We now give a brief experiment to support the general use of computer algebra in numeric code generation.
+This is separate from the work in matrix algebra.

 Numerical code is often used to evaluate and solve mathematical problems.
 Frequently human users translate high-level mathematics directly into low-level code.
 In this section we motivate the use of computer algebra systems to serve as an intermediate step.
 This approach confers the following benefits.

 1. Automated systems can leverage mathematics deeper in the compilation system